videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 - By using the `toggleWebcam()` function of the `useMeeting` hook, local participant can start or stop publishing their video to other participants based on the current state of the camera.

-- You can pass a customised video track in `toggleWebcam()` by using [Custom Video Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).
+- You can also pass a customised video track in `toggleWebcam()` by using [Custom Video Track](/react-native/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track).

-- Video stream of the participant can be accessed from the `webcamStream` property of `useParticipant` hook.
+- The video stream of a participant can be accessed from the `webcamStream` property of `useParticipant` hook.

 #### Example